SIAM NATURAL

 a culinary vinegar and herbs, it makes an excellent salad dressing.

-of body weight if they are fed human milk or an enriched infant formula
+per kilogram of body weight if they are fed human milk or an enriched infant

 that contains coconut oil.
 This amount appears to have always been protective